u5197140705-commits/dbus_porting_BA/memory-bank/plan_dbus_zephyr_conversion.md

     - [ ] Implement a simple message sending function using Zephyr threads and a placeholder for hardware interaction.
     - [ ] Implement a simple message reception function using Zephyr threads and a placeholder for hardware interaction.
     - [ ] Compile and run a minimal test to verify basic thread creation and message passing within Zephyr.

     4. **Hardware Abstraction Layer (HAL) Integration:**
-    - [ ] Identify the specific CAN/UART peripheral used by the existing dbus driver.
+        - [ ] Identify the specific SPI peripheral used by the existing dbus driver.
         - [ ] Check for existing Zephyr device drivers for this peripheral.
         - [ ] If no suitable driver exists, develop a new Zephyr-compatible device driver or adapt an existing one.
-    - [ ] Integrate the Zephyr dbus driver with the chosen Zephyr CAN/UART device driver.
+        - [ ] Integrate the Zephyr dbus driver with the chosen Zephyr SPI device driver.

 5. **Full Feature Porting (Phase 2):**
     - [ ] Port all remaining dbus message types and data handling logic.